dbsloan/mtDNA_UV_damage/README.md

 # mtDNA_UV_damage
 Scripts used in analysis of mtDNA UV damage.

-These scripts were used to generate the results reported in:
+These scripts were used to generate the results reported in the following paper:

-UV damage induces production of mitochondrial DNA fragments with specific length profiles Gus Waneka, Joseph Stewart, John R. Anderson, Wentao Li, Jeffrey Wilusz, Juan Lucas Argueso, Daniel B. Sloan
+Waneka G, Stewart J, Anderson JR, Li W, Wilusz J, Argueso JL, Sloan DB.
+2024.
+[UV damage induces production of mitochondrial DNA fragments with specific length profiles](https://doi.org/10.1093/genetics/iyae070).
+Genetics.
+227: iyae070.